 1. Optimize for Readability

-- Short phrases: 1-2 seconds
+- Short phrases: 1 to 2 seconds

-- Full sentences: 3-5 seconds
+- Full sentences: 3 to 5 seconds

-- Complex sentences: 5-7 seconds
+- Complex sentences: 5 to 7 seconds

-- ✅ "I think we should focus"
+- Good: "I think we should focus"

 2. Style for Your Platform